 Each individual spring in this type of mattress is surrounded by a fabric pocket.
 The production is therefore a lot more complex.
 Approximately 450 springs per mattress are included.
 So-called barrel pocket spring cores even have up to 2,000 springs.

 The advantage over the classic innerspring: only the springs that are currently under load give way.
 The mattresses are therefore more point-elastic and swing less.
-The higher the amount of springs, the more point-elastic.
+The higher the number of springs, the more point-elastic.

 Further advantages and disadvantages: see spring mattresses.